jiaqing23/CZ2002-MySTARS/README.md

 - Jia Wen: Time change to 8.30am blahblah???? （✅ DONE BY JIA WEN)
 - Need to add javadoc for Email.java (✅ DONE BY BRYSON)
 - Report... 💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀💀
-- boolean "exist" must be reset for every check in each switch case, otherwise not exist print message won't be shown.（✅ DONE BY JIA WEN)//let exist=false for every while loop
+- boolean "exist" must be reset for every check in each switch case, otherwise not exist print message won't be shown.（//let exist=false for every while loop. ✅ DONE BY JIA WEN)
 - Need to include feedback message for every operations.